 Is Aviation Mechanic a Good Career?

-Aviation mechanics are in demand.
+Aviation mechanic jobs are in demand.
 The ARSA (Aeronautical Repair Station Association) survey of members indicates that employment demand is high for Aviation Mechanics.
 It states, “98 percent of ARSA members surveyed expect to add to or maintain the current size of their workforce, which will require hiring for new positions, filling vacancies or both.
 82 percent of ARSA members reported difficulty finding qualified technical workers (37 percent report a lot of difficulty).”

 Many companies in the industry have stated plans of increasing technician positions.
 Boeing has also indicated that airlines in North America will require 118,000 new aviation mechanics between 2017 and 2036.
 According to the May 2018 Aviation Magazine’s State of the Industry, Pratt and Whitney intends to add “25,000 positions across all functions globally by 2025.”
 The aviation mechanic career outlook for students graduating from programs like MIAT College of Technology is very good.

 Aviation Mechanics have the ability to work for global companies like airlines, manufacturers, or independent repair stations (sometimes called MROs).
-An aircraft mechanic can work various schedules, salary or hourly, and locations across the globe.
+An aircraft mechanic can work various schedules, salary or hourly, and job locations across the globe.
 Airlines and airports from coast to coast hire aviation mechanics to help keep planes moving safely and efficiently.
 An aviation maintenance career offers many options that help to give technicians control of their work-life balance.

 For immediate questions, give us a call!